georgehua/twitter-scrapper/README.md

 A simple script to scrape Tweets using the Python package `requests`†to retrieve the content and `Beautifulsoup4` †to parse the retrieved content.

-Tweeter banned the tool at late 2020.
+Twitter banned the tool at late 2020.

-##